-From the moment a woman realizes that she is pregnant she would be anxious to learn about the developments happening to her baby inside the uterus.
+From the moment a woman realizes that she is pregnant she would be anxious to learn about the fetal development happening every week to her baby inside the uterus.
 Below are the advancements that happen week after week from the time the zygote (single cell formed from the DNA of mother and father) was created to a full term baby.
 The first eight weeks is embryonic period and rest 30 weeks is known as the fetal period.

 Week 1 and 2